-(3) Consists solely of shares of common stock underlying options held by Dr. Marshak that are exercisable as
+(3) Consists solely of shares of common stock underlying options held by Dr. Marshak that are exercisable

-(4) Consists of (a) 3 shares of common stock owned by Ms. Merrifield and (b) 85 shares of common stock underlying options held by Ms. Merrifield that are exercisable as of January 27, 2020 or will become
+(4) Consists of (a) 3,639 shares of common stock owned by Ms. Merrifield, (b) 3,636 shares of common stock underlying warrants held by Ms. Merrifield that are exercisable as of February 12, 2021 and (c) 85 shares of common stock underlying options held by Ms. Merrifield that are exercisable as of

-(5) Consists of (a) 290 shares of common stock owned by Dr. Roberts and (b) 153 shares of common stock

-(6) Consists solely of shares of common stock underlying options held by Ms. Morrison that are exercisable as
+(5) Consists of (a) 290 shares of common stock owned by Dr. Roberts and (b) 136 shares of common stock underlying options held by Dr. Roberts that are exercisable as of February 12, 2021 or will

-(8) Consists of (a) 426 shares of common stock owned by all current executive officers and directors as a group (b) 1,680 shares of common stock underlying options that are exercisable as of January 27, 2020 or will become exercisable within 60 days after such date and (c) 3,884 shares of restricted Common stock.
+- (6) Consists solely of shares of common stock underlying options held by Ms. Morrison that are exercisable as of February 12, 2021 or will become exercisable within 60 days after such date. - (7) Mr. Rosenthal does not own any shares of the Company. - (8) Consists of (a) 11,403 shares of common stock owned by all current executive officers and directors as a group (b) 2,781 shares of common stock underlying options that are exercisable as of February 12, 2021 or will become exercisable within 60 days after such date, (c) 10,908 shares of common stock underlying warrants that are exercisable as of February 12, 2021 and (c) 3,884 shares of restricted Common stock.